amamparo/aaronmamparo.com/blog/2024-02-03_advent-of-go.md

 held each other accountable.
 I've since changed jobs, and while I do enjoy the culture of my current team, the lack of a strong emphasis on TDD has allowed me to let the habit atrophy.

-My hope is that, through learning an unfamiliar programming language with which I have no confidence in my ability to write working code, I'll be forced to rely on TDD to guide my solutions.
+My hope is that, through learning an unfamiliar programming language with which I have little confidence in my ability to write working code, I'll be forced to rely on TDD to guide my solutions.
 Then, after revitalizing my TDD skills, I hope to bring it to my current team and try to make it a group habit.